DanyalSarwar325/Chrome_Extension/IMPLEMENTATION.md

 ### 9. Dropdown Options Interfering With Each Other
 **Problem:** Opening one dropdown left residual `[role="option"]` elements in the DOM, causing the next `fillDropdown` call to click the wrong option.

-**Solution:** Added 400ms delays after each dropdown selection, and each `fillDropdown` call returns immediately after the first match is clicked.
+**Solution:** `fillDropdown()` waits for options to render (600ms), tries exact match first, then partial match, and returns immediately after the first successful click to avoid double-selection.

 ---